udippant/base-drafts/draft-ietf-quic-transport.md

 understood it.

-These protections are not intended to be effective against an attacker that is able to receive QUIC packets prior to the connection being established.
-Such an attacker can potentially send packets that will be accepted by QUIC endpoints.
+These protections are not intended to be effective against an attacker that is able to receive QWIK packets prior to the connection being established.
+Such an attacker can potentially send packets that will be accepted by QWIK endpoints.
-This version of QUIC attempts to detect this sort of attack, but it expects that endpoints will fail to establish a connection rather than recovering.
-For the most part, the cryptographic handshake protocol {{QUIC-TLS}} is responsible for detecting tampering during the handshake, though additional validation is required for version negotiation (see {{version-validation}}).
+This version of QWIK attempts to detect this sort of attack, but it expects that endpoints will fail to establish a connection rather than recovering.
+For the most part, the cryptographic handshake protocol {{QWIK-TLS}} is responsible for detecting tampering during the handshake, though additional validation is required for version negotiation (see {{version-validation}}).